 Bowater commissioned the brand new fir-built eighteen-pounder frigate Trent 36 in March 1796, serving in the North Sea where Captain John Gore briefly acted for him during September, and capturing the privateer Poisson Volant 14 off Yarmouth on 27 June 1797 before leaving her in October.

-From August 1798 he commanded the thirty year-old Magnificent 74 in the Channel fleet, going out to the Mediterranean in June 1799 and retaining her until the peace, bar a month in March 1801 when Captain Peter Bover acted for him.
+From August 1798 he commanded the thirty year-old Magnificent 74 in the Channel fleet, going out to the Mediterranean in June 1799 and retaining her until the autumn of 1801, bar a month in March when Captain Peter Bover acted for him.

 Bowater was advanced to flag rank on 23 April 1804, vice-admiral on 31 July 1810, and admiral on 12 August 1819.
 He died on 10 March 1829 having lived for many years at Hampton Court.